Juniper/terraform-provider-apstra/docs/resources/freeform_ra_group.md

 ### Optional

-- `data` (String) Arbitrary key-value mapping that is useful in a context of this group.
+- `data` (String) Arbitrary JSON-encoded key-value mapping that is useful in a context of this group.
 For example, you can store some VRF-related data there or add properties that are useful only in context of resource allocation, but not systems or interfaces.
-- `parent_id` (String) Type of the System.
-Must be one of `internal` or `external`
+- `parent_id` (String) ID of the parent Freeform Resource Allocation Group, if this group is to be nested.
-- `tags` (Set of String) Set of Tag labels

 ### Read-Only

-- `generator_id` (String) ID of the Generator that created Resource Allocation Group, always `null` because groups created with this resource were not generated.
+- `generator_id` (String) ID of the Generator that created Resource Allocation Group.
+Always `null` because groups created via resource declaration were not generated.
 - `id` (String) ID of the Freeform Resource Allocation Group.